bettercap/website/content/modules/ethernet/proxies/packet.proxy/_index.md

 | `packet.proxy.rule` |  | Any additional iptables rule to make the queue more selective (ex. `--destination 8.8.8.8`). |
 | `packet.proxy.plugin` |  | Go plugin file to load and call for every packet. |

-**Plugins**
+### Plugins

-The `packet.proxy.plugin` parameter is mandatory and needs to be filled with the path of a shared object [built as a Go plugin](https://golang.org/pkg/plugin/) and exporting an `OnPacket` callback like so:
+Instead of using Javascript extensions like the HTTP and HTTPS proxies, this module requires the plugins to be natively written in Go in order to avoid adding too much overhead for each incoming packet.
+The `packet.proxy.plugin` parameter is mandatory and needs to be filled with the path of a shared object [built as a Go plugin](https://golang.org/pkg/plugin/) and exporting an `OnPacket` callback like the following:

 ```go
 package main